Updated: July 2023

 Alternatively, a single mother might seek work in the sex industry so she can care for her child during the day and earn an income at night.

 “Ninety-nine percent of the girls never want to be in this situation,” Mike said.

 Girls are often tricked too.
 Some traffickers lure girls to them by pretending to fall in love with them on social media and convincing them to leave their home country.

-Taking advantage of a vulnerable girl is a profitable business model for the traffickers.
+Taking advantage of a vulnerable girl is a profitable business model for traffickers.
 They see it as an easy way to make a dollar in one of the most lucrative illegal trades in the world.

 Mike says most child sex trafficking victims work in karaoke bars, massage parlours, brothels or on the street.

-As a client, you will pick a girl and location, and the pimp will send them to you.”
+“As a client, you will pick a girl and location, and the pimp will send them to you,” Mike said.

 Most traffickers are also not flying, boating or driving their victims long distances to sell them in one of these locations.
 Instead, most victims stay in or near their home country.

 More than 85% of human trafficking victims, which includes people sold for labour, were sold within the Asia-Pacific region, according to a report in 2016 by the United Nations Office on Drugs and Crime.